How to Use Invisible Text on Discord

 - Hit save.

-Because Discord registers an invisible symbol as real text, you can use it to format text in tricky ways.
+Because Discord registers an invisible symbol as real text, it can affect how text formatting is parsed.

 Pro Tip: Discord’s markdown system (